Alexis80/PayItForward/README.md

 ##### Microposts

-A list of all user microposts are shown.
+A list of all user microposts is shown.

 ##### Your Profile